The Admission Review

 Seminary attendance and graduation

 - Admission to BYU-Idaho is much more difficult for students who do not graduate from seminary.
 If you are concerned about your attendance/graduation, please visit with your seminary teacher about makeup work or other alternatives.

 - BYU-Idaho is interested in students with a desire to participate.
 This desire is often evidenced by prior involvement in clubs, teams, leadership organizations, service, Scouting, church and civic organizations, competitions, and work opportunities.

 - The essays found in the CES Admission application give applicants an opportunity to explain a little more about themselves, their unique attributes, and their goals.
 Students are encouraged to talk not only about experiences and achievements, but also how these events have helped shape their lives and goals.

-* Applicants must be at least 17 years of age before the beginning of the semester to which they are applying in order to qualify for full-time admission.
+* Applicants must be at least 17 years old by the beginning of the semester to which they are applying in order to be eligible for full-time admission.
 Those students younger than 17 who wish to begin their college education are encouraged to explore BYU-Idaho's Concurrent Enrollment program (www.byui.edu/concurrent-enrollment).

 Continue on to Step 2: